- The garden at 27, rue Saint-Guillaume (photo: Manuel Braun)

-- Musée d’Orsay: the internationally-renowned museum is mere blocks from the campus.
+- Musée d’Orsay: this famous museum of Impressionist art is mere blocks from the campus.

-- Cluny Museum of the Middle Ages (website in French): for the chance to see the famous “Lady and the Unicorn” tapestries and other treasures.
+- Cluny Museum of the Middle Ages: for the chance to see the famous “Lady and the Unicorn” tapestries and other treasures.

 - Le Jardin du Luxembourg (website in French): for picnics in the sunshine, superb landscape architecture, and jogging in the shadow of the French Sénat.